7 Simple Ways to Immediately Improve Your Italian Vocabulary

 As the saying goes, “Every rose has its thorn.”

-And just like a rose, learning a second language is beautiful, but it comes with its share of pain.
+Just like a rose, Italian is beautiful, but it comes with its share of pain when you’re trying to master it.

 There are always new words to learn